akeneo/pim-community-dev/TESTING.md

 ### The foundations: ports and adapters

+The goal of the ports and adapters architecture is to segregate the inside of our application from the outside world.
+The inside is valuable and makes us earn money.
+The outside is only related to infrastructure concerns and should be easily interchangeable.
+To communicate with the outside world, the inside relies on contracts (a _port_) that are implemented (an _adapter_) in the outside layer.

 ### A slight touch of Domain-Driven Design

 Domain-Driven Design follows the same principles that ports and adapters regarding the layers segregation.
 The most important thing is that no external layer should leak into a deeper layer.
 The main difference is that it introduces a new layer, which means we end up with: